 When Elsa's grandmother Dounia has trouble sleeping after a nightmare, Elsa begs her to share why she is so sad.
 In response, Dounia shares a story even her own son has never heard: a story of a confused child being ostracized by neighbors and teachers, forced to wear a yellow star, and finally, concealed in a secret panel in a wardrobe while her parents are arrested and taken away.
 Author Loïc Dauvillier and illustrators Marc Lizano and Greg Salsedo use a graphic novel format to provide a gentle introduction to the Holocaust — and the damage that is done when a country is divided by hate.
 For another book for young children to talk about Holocaust history, check out The Butterfly for ages 5 to 8.

 Maddie's classmates sneer at Wanda for her strange Polish surname, for her unusual ways, and especially for wearing the same faded dress every day, and while Maddie never joins in, she never steps in to stop it, either.
 Wanda’s obvious lie that she has a hundred beautiful dresses at home only earns her more mockery from her peers.
 But one day, her father sends a letter to her teacher that they’re leaving town because of the discrimination the whole family has suffered.
 In that moment, Maddie realizes that she can never apologize for what people said to Wanda and resolves that she is “never going to stand by and say nothing again.”
-This classic book about class and ethnic discrimination and the importance of being an ally is as powerful today as when it was written.
-For a recent release book with a similar message, check out Each Kindness for ages 5 to 9.
+This classic book about class and ethnic discrimination and the importance of standing up for others is as powerful today as when it was written.
+For a recently released book with a similar message, check out Each Kindness for ages 5 to 9.